What is Epidermolysis Bullosa?

 Outlook

 While there is no cure for EB, there are several research groups around the world that are working on new treatments for EB.
-Our center works with these groups nationally and internationally.
+We work with these groups nationally and internationally.
 Our goal is to provide the best quality of life possible for all of our patients.